The Prodigal Son Parable

 Now all the tax collectors and the sinners were drawing near to hear Him (Jesus); And the Pharisees and the scribes criticized Him, saying, "This Man welcomes sinners and eats with them" (Luke 15:1 - 2, HBFV throughout).

-The Parable
+The Story

 The youngest son, after receiving his inheritance, uses it foolishly to fulfill his carnal desires.
 He squanders what he receives on indulging himself in prostitutes and partying (Luke 15:13, 30).

-The son, after some humbling experiences, comes to his senses and returns home.
-His father, much to his surprise, accepts him back with open arms and throws a party to celebrate his return.
-The prodigal's older brother hears noise coming from the house and, after discovering a party was being held for his foolish brother, becomes very angry.
+The prodigal's older brother hears noise coming from his father’s house and, after discovering a party was being held for his foolish brother, becomes incredibly angry.
 He refuses to go near the celebration.
-His father then entreats him regarding his attitude (Luke 15:31).
+His father then entreats him about his attitude (Luke 15:31).

 Symbolism

-The father in this prodigal story represents Jesus.
+The father in this prodigal story is Jesus.
 He, like the Lord, was willing to extend mercy and offer a relationship to those who sinned but later came back to him.
 The attitude of rejoicing over even a single "lost" sinner who is found is perfectly illustrated in the two parables given by the Lord prior to this one.

 Which man of you who has a hundred sheep, and has lost one of them, does not leave the ninety-nine in the wilderness and go after the one that is lost, searching until he finds it?
 And when he finds it, he lays it on his shoulders, rejoicing . . .